rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ### **In summary:**
 Overriding `equals()` and `hashCode()` is essential for custom classes that need to be compared based on their content or used in hash-based collections.
 By adhering to the `equals()` and `hashCode()` contract, you ensure that your code behaves predictably and efficiently.

+Overriding `equals()` without also overriding `hashCode()` (or vice versa) leads to violations of the contract between these methods, resulting in unexpected behavior, especially when using objects in hash-based collections like HashMap or HashSet.
+If you override `equals()`, you must also override `hashCode()` to ensure that equal objects have the same hash code.
+If you only override `equals()`, two objects deemed equal by your `equals()` implementation might have different hash codes, leading to potential issues with hash-based collections.

+Here's a more detailed explanation:

+### **The Contract**:
+- The fundamental contract between `equals()` and `hashCode()` is that if two objects are equal according to `equals()`, they must have the same hash code.
+This contract is crucial for the proper functioning of hash-based collections.

+### **Consequences of Overriding Only `equals()`**:
+   - **Hash-based collections**: If you only override `equals()` and don't override `hashCode()`, you violate the contract.
+Two objects considered equal by your `equals()` implementation will likely have different hash codes, which can cause problems in hash-based collections.
+For example, in a HashSet, two objects that are equal according to your `equals()` might be stored separately because they have different hash codes, leading to unexpected behavior.
+   - **Performance**: In hash-based collections, `hashCode()` is used to determine the "bucket" in which an object is stored.
+If two equal objects have different hash codes, they might be placed in different buckets, leading to slower lookups and potentially more collisions within those buckets.
+   - **`equals()` not used**: In the worst-case scenario, `equals()` is never invoked because the objects might be placed in different buckets in the first place.

+### Consequences of Overriding Only `hashCode()`:
+   - **Referential equality**: If you only override `hashCode()`, you are effectively using the default `equals()` implementation, which checks for object identity (referential equality).
+Two objects that are logically equal (according to your intended meaning of equality) but are not the same object instance will still return different `hashCode()` values.
+   - Inconsistent behavior: This inconsistent behavior can lead to problems when using these objects in hash-based collections.

+### Recommendations:
+   - If you override `equals()`, you must also override `hashCode()`.
+   - The logic in your `hashCode()` implementation should be consistent with your `equals()` implementation.
+If two objects are equal according to your `equals()`, they should also have the same hash code.
+   - If you are not using objects in hash-based collections, you can choose to not override either method, but it's generally good practice to override both if you intend to use a custom concept of equality.

+In essence, overriding only one of these methods without the other leads to a breach of the contract between `equals()` and `hashCode()`, which can have significant implications for the behavior of your code, particularly when working with hash-based collections.

 ---
 ## 34. Common HTTP Status Codes